andrewjjeon/andrewjjeon.github.io/_pages/travel.md

 ======
 <div style="text-align: center;">
   <img src="/images/grainger.jpg" alt="The walk home after a hard days work at Grainger" style="width: 100%; max-width: 400px;">
-  <p>The walk home after a hard days work at Grainger</p>
+  <p>Walk home after a hard days work at Grainger</p>
 </div>

 Urbana-Champaign is a classic midwest college town, much of the towns populace and activities revolve around the University of Illinois (UIUC).
-UIUC draws a significant amount of international students as well as engineering/technology students due to its strong schools in those areas.
+The people here are down-to-earth and very kind.
+UIUC draws a significant amount of international students as well as engineering students due to its strong schools in those areas.
 UIUC is also a top party school, this could be because there's relatively little to do compared to large metropolitan areas.